-The Economic Regulation Authority (the ERA) has under the provisions of the Electricity Industry Act 2004 (the Act), issued to Merredin Solar Farm Nominee Pty Ltd (MSF) an Electricity Generation Licence (EGL28) (the Licence).
+The Economic Regulation Authority (the ERA) has under the provisions of the Electricity Industry Act 2004 (the Act), issued to Merredin Project Company Pty Ltd (Merredin Project Company or MPC) an Electricity Generation Licence (EGL28) (the Licence).

-The Licence relates to Merredin Solar Farm operating the 132MWdc solar farm approximately 260 kms east of Perth and delivering electricity into the South West Interconnected System (SWIS) via the Western Power Merredin Terminal Substation at 220kV.
-In December 2018, there was a change in ownership of MSF from Ingenious Australian Solar Limited to Risen Energy (Australia) Pty Ltd (Risen Energy).
+The Licence relates to MPC operating the 132MWdc Merredin Solar Farm (MSF) approximately 260 kms east of Perth and delivering electricity into the South West Interconnected System (SWIS) via the Western Power Merredin Terminal Substation at 220kV.
+SUN Energy acquired the Merredin Solar Farm facility in 2022.
+EGL28 was subsequently transferred from Merredin Solar Farm Nominee Pty Ltd to Merredin Project Company Pty Ltd (owned by SUN Energy) on 31 August 2022.
+RES Group was appointed by SUN Energy to act as the asset manager for the facility, with Risen Energy Australia continuing as the Operations and Maintenance provider.

-Section 13 of the Act requires Merredin Solar Farm to provide to the ERA a performance audit (the audit) conducted by an independent expert acceptable to the ERA within 24 months after the commencement date, and every 24 months thereafter, unless otherwise approved by the ERA.
-With the ERA's approval, Assurance Advisory Group (AAG) has been appointed to conduct the audit for the period 19 December 2017 to 30 April 2021 (audit period).
+Section 13 of the Act requires Merredin Project Company to provide to the ERA a performance audit (the audit) conducted by an independent expert acceptable to the ERA within 24 months after the commencement date, and every 24 months thereafter, unless otherwise approved by the ERA.
+With the ERA's approval, Assurance Advisory Group (AAG) has been appointed to conduct the audit for the period 31 August 2022 to 30 August 2024 (audit period).